-The operative prosecution activities are conducted at seven Public Prosecution Areas and the National Public Prosecution Department.
-The prosecution areas consist of the country's 32 public prosecution offices, with a geographical sphere of operation that is approximately equivalent to a county.
+The operative prosecution activities are conducted at four public prosecution areas and the National Public Prosecution Department.
+The prosecution areas consist of the country's 32 public prosecution offices, with a geographical sphere of operation that is approximately equivalent to one or two counties.
 In Stockholm and Malmö there are several local public prosecution offices.Read more

-The Separate Public Prosecution Office (former National Police-related Crimes Unit) deals with suspected offences committed by e.g. police officers, prosecutors and judges.
+There is also a Separate Public Prosecution Office that deals with suspected offences committed by e.g. police officers, prosecutors and judges.

-The Prosecution Authority’s three Prosecution Development Centres are tasked with conducting methodological and legal development within different criminal areas.
+Furthermore the Swedish Prosecution Authority has a Prosecution Development Centre which is responsible for conducting methodological and legal development within criminal areas.
 Legal follow-up and inspection are also conducted here.
-An example of this is that fact that all appeals made against prosecution decisions are handled by the development centres.
-The centres are responsible for maintaining general expertise within their respective areas of responsibility.
+An example of this is that all appeals made against prosecution decisions are handled by the Development Centre.
+The Development Centre is responsible for maintaining general expertise in different criminal areas.

 At the Head Office, there is a legal department for cases heard in the Supreme Court and central international issues, a supervision department for legal direction and control, as well as central departments for e.g. communication, human resources and IT.